phaserjs/phaser/README.md

 Road Map
 --------

-The 1.1 release was a massive under-taking, but we're really happy with how Phaser is progressing.
-It's becoming more solid and versatile with each iteration.
-Here is what's on our road map:
+Here is what's on our road map for the coming months:

+Version 1.1.5 ("Saldaea")

+* A fast turn-around point release that will focus on addressing any bugs that occured as a result of the large changes that took place in 1.1.4.

-Version 1.2 ("Saldaea")
+Version 1.2 ("Shienar")

 * Update to Pixi 1.4 - this newly released build has lots of internal changes and new features we want to take advantage of.

-Version 1.3 ("Shienar")
+Version 1.3 ("Tarabon")

 * Enhance the State Management, so you can perform non-destructive State swaps and persistence.
 * Dedicated CocoonJS packaging features (screencanvas, etc)